-The claim for weight loss and its health benefits received various reactions, from positive to negative comments, it is better to look at it objectively.
+The claim for weight loss and its health benefits received various reactions, from positive to negative comments.
+It is better to look at it objectively.

 Scientific/Clinical Studies for Garcinia Cambogia

-With this, various clinical studies were done to prove its effectively in weight loss claim.
-According to a study made by Purdue University, Garcinia Cambogia has other health benefits.
+With this, various clinical studies were done to prove its effectiveness in weight-loss claims.
+According to a survey made by Purdue University, Garcinia Cambogia has other health benefits.

-The use of Garcinia Cambogia extract generates weight loss only on short term and if this effect is considered in larger scale then it is insignificant thus it is recommended to make further clinical studies ( Source: Journal of Obesity 2011; 2011:509038).
+The use of Garcinia Cambogia extract generates weight loss only in the short term.
+If this effect is considered on a larger scale, then it is insignificant; thus, it is recommended to make further clinical studies ( Source: Journal of Obesity 2011; 2011:509038).

 It focuses on its effect on visceral fat accumulation.
-The aim of the study is to find the effect of a 12 weeks Garcinia Cambogia extract being administered to subjects in their visceral fat accumulation.
+The study aims to find the impact of a 12 weeks Garcinia Cambogia extract being administered to subjects in their visceral fat accumulation.

 Secondary goals are its effect on their Body Mass Index (BMI).
 The result showed a decrease in abdominal fat with no side effects.

 Garcinia Cambogia For Weight Loss